 But Syria, where a tense cease-fire brokered by Moscow and Washington went into effect last Monday, remains at the top of the agenda at the U.N.
 General Assembly's annual ministerial meeting.
 An apparently errant airstrike on Saturday in which the U.S. military may have unintentionally struck Syrian troops while carrying out a raid against the Islamic State group could deal a crushing blow to the U.S.-Russian-brokered cease-fire.
 The cease-fire, which does not apply to attacks on IS, has largely held for five days despite dozens of alleged violations on both sides.

 The U.N.
 Security Council held a closed emergency meeting Saturday night at Russia's request to discuss the airstrike.
 The acrimonious meeting offered a harbinger of the difficulties ahead as the U.S. and Russia remain suspicious of each other's intents in Syria.
-Power accused Russia of pulling "a stunt" that is "cynical and hypocritical" in calling for the meeting while not taking similar action in response to atrocities committed by Syrian President Bashar Assad's regime.
+U.S. Ambassador Samantha Power accused Russia of pulling "a stunt" that is "cynical and hypocritical" in calling for the meeting while not taking similar action in response to atrocities committed by Syrian President Bashar Assad's regime.
 Russian Ambassador Vitaly Churkin said he had never seen "such an extraordinary display of American heavy-handedness" as displayed by Power.

 The acrimony over the airstrike could spill over into a Security Council ministerial meeting on Syria scheduled for Wednesday.
 Russia was pushing for a resolution to endorse the cessation of hostilities and look ahead, but the U.S. refused to make public details of the cease-fire deal citing "operational security."
 Churkin earlier had called the U.S. uncooperative and said most likely "we're not going to have a resolution."